LeonidShutov/RainyHillsCRX/README.md

 * * * *
 3 2 3 1
 ```
-result will be 1 unit of water.
+result will be 1 unit of water, because right value (1), despite being lower, than previous (3), could not withhold any water.

 # Details of implementation